nicolasmf/nicolasmf/README.md

 ## Hello there !
-I'm Nicolas - aka TA1GA
+I'm Nicolas - aka nicolasmf

 ## I'm a computer science student !
 - 🏫 Studying in EFREI Paris